About the Contest

 How clearly is each step of the machine described?

-How many Earth Day elements used and how clearly is each Earth Day element described?
+How many Einstein’s Theory of Relativity elements used and how clearly is each element described?

 Helpful websites and videos: